PeterBid/Vivi-Adventure-Game/README.md

 #### Character Movement for Vivi

 I wished for the player to move Vivi using the keys on a keyboard, for the browser to recognize that the player is pressing keys, I added an EventListener to app.js.
 JavaScript also has a unique code for each key on the keyboard.
-In my case, I only needed codes for the arrow keys (←, →, ↑, ↓):

-37 – left arrow,
-39 – right arrow,
+In my case, I only needed codes for the arrow keys (←, →, ↑, ↓).
+These were 37 for left arrow, 39 for right arrow, 38 for up arrow and 40 for down arrow.
-38 – up arrow,
-40 – down arrow.

 Using the `handleKeyDown` function, I added an if-else statement to determine which key was pressed, and I wrote a logic for Viv's movement change the current position of Vivi after the being removed and added back into the grid depending on the direction he was moving.

 There are also additional conditions within the main conditions.
 This was to ensure that Vivi would remain on the grid if the player attempted to move the character beyond the confines of the grid.

 <img width="552" alt="Screen Shot 2022-03-21 at 11 38 45" src="https://user-images.githubusercontent.com/91087641/159253998-285ec0c5-8b17-416c-a9f4-bc6cff145d9c.png">